Nitestack/raspberry-pi-5/README.md

 > [!WARNING]
 > This setup requires your domain to be fully managed by Cloudflare DNS.

-- Automated installation of Caddy and Docker
+- Automated installation of Docker
 - Vaultwarden deployment
 - Cloudflare DDNS updater for dynamic IP management
 - PiVPN (WireGuard) configuration for secure remote access
+- NextCloud

 ## ⚙️ Requirements